akshayv/psvr/readme.md

 Running the project
 ===================
-1. move to /trunk directory and run the command: make
+1. move to /trunk directory
+2. compile the project by running the command: make
-2. After the project has been made, you can run the training phase by running: mpirun -n {number of cores} ./svr_train {training_file}
+3. After the project has been made, you can run the training phase by running: mpirun -n {number of cores} ./svr_train {training_file}
   * The training by default uses the Gaussian Kernel, to use another, refer to the command line parameters
-3. Prediction can be run by: mpirun -n {number of cores} ./svr_predict {prediction_file}.
+4. Prediction can be run by: mpirun -n {number of cores} ./svr_predict {prediction_file}.
   * Please note that the number of cores for prediction and training must be the same

 For example: